 The small intestine is the interface between our body and the outside world.
 Food enters our body, and nutrients are absorbed through the small intestine.
 The small intestine is also exposed to food allergies, bacterial antigens, and toxins.

-The physiology of the small intestine allows nutrients into the body yet protects against harmful substances, so it is made up of multiple layers.
-Mucous is the first protective layer in the intestinal lumen.
-Underneath mucous are tightly bound single layers of cells that line the entirety of our intestines.
+The physiology of the small intestine allows nutrients into the body while protecting against harmful substances, so it is made up of multiple layers.
+Mucus is the first protective layer in the intestinal lumen.
+Underneath the mucus are tightly bound single layers of cells that line our entire intestines.

 In healthy intestinal function, these cells take up antigens from the intestine to determine immune tolerance (not harmful) or immune response (harmful).
 Between intestinal cells are tight junctions (like cement between bricks) made up of over 150 proteins.
 The most common and studied tight junction protein is zonulin.